 - Adherence to civil service and public works laws.

-The University's Facilities Operations management staff oversee all project management aspects of planning, budgeting, design, construction, and management.
+The University's Facilities Services management staff oversee all project management aspects of planning, budgeting, design, construction, and management.

-Projects not subject to public works law may be constructed by Facilities Operations.
+Projects not subject to public works law may be constructed by Facilities Services.

 PROJECT REQUESTS, FUNDING, ESTIMATES, AND DESIGN

 Departments must submit a written request to Facilities Services by e-mail or through the myFacilities website for any type of proposed building alteration, minor construction, renovation, remodeling, improvement (except free-standing furniture), or demolition activity or project.